 Earlier this week, Kyiv said one of Ukraine's military transport planes was shot down on Monday by a missile fired from Russian territory.
 It also blamed Russia for the downing of a fighter on Wednesday.
 Moscow denied involvement.

-European and US stock markets tumbled on news of Thursday's crash, which raised tensions already fuelled by broadened US and EU sanctions.
+European and US stock markets tumbled on news of Thursday's crash, which raised tensions already fueled by broadened US and EU sanctions.

 If proven, aviation's 4th such case

 If Malaysia Airlines Flight MH17 was shot down it would be the fourth commercial airliner in aviation history to endure such a fate.